 The Home Farm model has been inspired by the Growing Communities project in Hackney (London), and more locally projects like Woodlands Community Garden in Glasgow, and Granton Community Gardeners right here in Edinburgh.

 The Home Farm model is a response to the Scottish Government’s Dignity report, which calls for the set up of ‘community food hubs’ as a potential solution to food poverty/insecurity.
-Participants are supported by a Community Gardener who train’s folk to grow, co-ordinates food production, and organises community meals.
+Participants are supported by a Community Gardener who teaches volunteers how to grow, co-ordinates food production, and organises community meals.

-We would normally establish a members association to enable participants to govern and manage the project, but unlike our Neighbourhood Garden model, we do not anticipate handing over the running of the project to an association unless the group are keen to do so.
+We would normally establish a members association to enable participants to govern the project, but unlike our Neighbourhood Garden model, we would not anticipate handing over responsibility for the running the project to the association unless the participants are keen to do so.

 If you are interested in setting up a Home Farm project in your community please contact us – email@example.com.